mdmatthias/Gameyfin-Desktop/README.md

   * Detects `.exe` files.
 If multiple are found, it asks you to choose which one to launch.
   * No complex configuration required.
 * **💽 Installer (Linux):**
-  * Prompts for per-install environment configuration (Wayland, GameID, Store, etc.).
+  * Prompts for per-install environment configuration (Wayland, MangoHud, GameID, Store, etc.).
-  * Extracts the downloaded archive.
+  * Extracts the downloaded archive to a customizable directory.
   * Detects `.exe` files.
 If multiple are found, it asks you to choose which one to launch.
   * Automatically lookup the umu-id for proton fixes by codename, folder name or manual search entry.
   * Automatically creates a wineprefix and launches the installer using `umu-run`.
   * **🛠️ Wine Tools:** Quick access to `winecfg` and `winetricks` for manual prefix configuration during installation.
+* **🍷 Prefix & Game Manager (Linux):**
+  * **Quick Launch:** Launch any game shortcut script directly from the Prefix Manager via a select box.
+  * **Post-Install Configuration:** Edit wine prefix settings (environment variables, Wayland, MangoHud) after a game is installed.
+  * **Shortcut Management:** Re-sync or clean up system shortcuts (Desktop & Application Menu) at any time.
+  * **Prefix Cleanup:** Delete prefixes with a safety warning about saved game data.
 * **⤴️ Integrated Shortcut Management (Linux):**
   * When a game installation finishes, the app automatically detects any shortcuts created by the installer.
-  * You're in Control: A dialog pops up letting you choose exactly which shortcuts (e.g., "Game" "Settings," "Uninstall") you want to add.
+  * **You're in Control:** A dialog pops up letting you choose exactly which shortcuts (e.g., "Game" "Settings," "Uninstall") you want to add.
-  * Dual-Location: Your selected shortcuts are placed on your **Desktop** and in your system's **Application Menu**.
+  * **Dual-Location Selection:** Choose exactly which shortcuts you want on your **Desktop** and which should go in your **Application Menu** via a redesigned management dialog.
-  * Just like Windows: This gives you the simple, familiar "Create a desktop shortcut?" experience.
+  * **Just like Windows:** This gives you the simple, familiar "Create a desktop shortcut?" experience.
+  * **Auto-generated Helpers:** Even if system shortcuts aren't created, helper scripts are always generated for the internal launch menu.

 ### 🗓️ Planned Features
-* **🍷 Post-Install Configuration (Linux):** Option to edit wine prefix settings (environment variables, winetricks) after a game is installed.
 * **Other ideas?:** Create a new issue/merge request and I will look into it.

 ---